eawag-rdm/kobo-post/README.md

 --na=<na_marker> [default: NA]

-Processes <questionaire>, an xlsx-file, based on <form_definition>, an xls file and writes the output to an apropriately named file in <outpath>
+Processes <questionaire>, an xlsx-file, based on <form_definition>, an xls file and writes the output to an apropriately named file in <outpath>.
 ```

 ## Output